izderadicka/audioserve/docs/deploy.md

 # Easy Guide To Deploy Audioserve

-This guide give you receipt how to deploy audioserve easily and quickly without any special IT skill - just basic command line and common Internet tools knowledge is enough.
+This guide give you receipt how to deploy audioserve easily and quickly without any special IT skills - just basic command line and common Internet tools knowledge is enough.
 It's opinionated to **Ubuntu**, other deployments are of course possible.
-This guide tries to keeps it simple, with minimal dependencies and tools - all you need is just one (virtual) host with Linux.
+This guide tries to keeps it simple, with minimal dependencies and tools - all you need is just one (virtual) host with Ubuntu Linux, which have public IP address and DNS name.

-You'll end up with fully working audioserve, securely accessible from Internet, serving your favorite audiobooks to you and family and friends (you of course need to **consider author rights before sharing**).
-All setup is (depending of particular choices) free (mine is).
+You'll end up with fully working audioserve, securely accessible from Internet, serving your favorite audiobooks to you and family and friends (indeed you need to **consider author rights before sharing**).
+All setup is free - no initial and recurring costs (depending on particular choices, what I'm describing here is now completely free, but depends of current free offerings).

 ## Prerequisites